Want some ideas on how to teaching students how to integrate quotes and textual evidence in to writing? I’ve got you.

 - 5 min: (If time) Each group can share one member’s sentence sandwich to class.

 *I actually originally wrote and posted this on Pedablogical Thoughts with a colleague quite a few years ago while we were still a pre-student teachers, and it turned out to be a popular lesson.
-Since I’ve switched to this new site, I took this post with me so it could get proper upkeep and TLC.
+Since I’ve switched to this new site, I took this post with me so it could have proper upkeep and TLC.